Drugs Sale and Distribution in Phoenix, Arizona

 Intending to sell dangerous drugs or narcotics is a class 2 felony, carrying a minimum sentence of 4 years and a maximum sentence of 10 years in prison.
 Intending to sell prescription drugs is the least serious of the possession-with-intent charges, as a class 6 felony.
 It carries a maximum prison sentence of 1.5 years.
 All prescription drug crimes come with a $1,000 fine.

 Being accused of possessing drugs with the intent to sell is a serious charge.
 However, prison time or a felony charge is not definite.
 To get the most lenient sentence, high-quality legal representation is a must.
-If you have been accused of possession of any kind of drugs with the intent to sell, contact the Stewart Law Group to speak with Attorney Scott Stewart today.
+If you have been accused of possession of any kind of drugs with the intent to sell, contact the Stewart Law Group to speak with experienced drug distribution attorney, Scott Stewart today.